godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 - There is no single snapshot to be able to recreate the UI from easily.
 - This also then begs the question, are we handling all the potential cases here?

-One way to potentially improve on this behaviour, is to use data classes that contain the state information in one class, and expose only a singular LiveData object to the UI.
-This would help solve the issue of having multiple observables emitting different state that we’d need to keep track of, and its a building block of how MVI can work, as we will explore next.
+One way to potentially improve on this behaviour, is to use data classes that contain the state information in one class and expose only a singular LiveData object to the UI.
+This would help solve the issue of having multiple observables emitting different state that we’d need to keep track of, and it's a building block of how MVI can work, as we will explore next.

 # MVI / Unidirectional Data Flow